dajhub/dajhub.github.io/content/blog/sddm/index.md

 # Changing the SDDM Theme

-I have found the [sddm corners theme](https://github.com/aczw/sddm-theme-corners) easy to install and also easy to edit.
+I have found the [sddm corners theme](https://github.com/aczw/sddm-theme-corners) easy to install (in a non-KDE environment) and also easy to edit.
 Instructions for installation can be found on their [site](https://github.com/aczw/sddm-theme-corners).
-The theme can be found in Arch's AUR.
-To install on Arch:
+The theme can also be found in Arch's AUR.
+On Arch:

 ```bash
 # Install dependencies